Paridhi457/Twitter-sentiment-analysis/README.md

 # Twitter Sentiment Analysis with RoBERTa
 This project performs sentiment analysis on Twitter data using the RoBERTa model.
 It classifies tweets into three categories: Negative, Neutral, and Positive.
 The sentiment analysis is based on the cardiffnlp/twitter-roberta-base-sentiment model from Hugging Face.

-This project performs sentiment analysis on Twitter data using the RoBERTa model.
-It classifies tweets into three categories: Negative, Neutral, and Positive.
-The sentiment analysis is based on the cardiffnlp/twitter-roberta-base-sentiment model from Hugging Face.

 Overview

 Twitter sentiment analysis is a popular task in natural language processing (NLP) and data science.
 It involves determining the sentiment or emotional tone of a tweet, which can provide valuable insights for various applications, such as brand monitoring, market analysis, and public opinion tracking.